 Origins of Use

-GPS takes from the latitude and longitude coordinates to figure out where that corresponding device is anywhere on earth.
+GPS takes the latitude and longitude coordinates to figure out where that corresponding device is anywhere on earth.
 The location is complete and without error to a certain degree.

 The current GPS network has an operation of 24 satellites with a minimum of four satellites that are seen giving signals at any certain time.
 Satellites also send and receive data between companies that can then use that data for other aspects.